aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 - `arguments` - the arguments the function expects, in our case the task content.

 Then, within our try/catch block, we use a wallet provider function to submit the transaction to chain and an SDK function to wait for that transaction.
-If all goes well, we want to find the current latest task ID so we can add it to our current tasks state array.
+If all goes well, we want to find the current latest task ID, so we can add it to our current tasks state array.
 We will also create a new task to push to the current tasks state array (so we can display the new task in our tasks list on the UI without the need to refresh the page).

 TRY IT!